-This Walnut Pear Flatbread is so easy, delicious and makes for the perfect weeknight meal, party appetizer and more.
+This Walnut Pear Flatbread is so easy, delicious and makes for the perfect weeknight meal or appetizer.
+With gorgonzola, arugula, and balsamic glaze.

 This post is sponsored in partnership with USA Pears.
 All opinions expressed are my own.
 Thank you for supporting the brands that help Fit Mitten Kitchen bring you new recipes!